bufbuild/modules/modules/static/googleapis/googleapis/buf.md

 own module that has a `dep` on `buf.build/googleapis/googleapis` with the specific packages you want to use.

-Note that this slimming down was a recent breaking change - likely the only breaking change we will make before promoting BSR to v1.
-We taking breaking changes very seriously once launching into v1, and we apologize for any disruption as we wrap up the beta.
-See [the FAQ](https://docs.buf.build/faq#googleapis-failure) for more details.

 Updates to the [source repository](https://github.com/googleapis/googleapis) are automatically synced on a periodic basis, and each BSR commit is tagged with corresponding Git commits.